 What is Tailgating?

-Tailgating, also known as piggybacking, is one of the most common ways for hackers and other unsavory characters to gain access to restricted areas.
+Tailgating, also known as piggybacking, is one of the most common ways for hackers, thieves and other unsavory characters to gain access to restricted areas.
 After all, it‘s easier to just follow an authorized person into a company than breaking into it.

 Tailgating can cause a lot of harm and in many ways.
 From simple loss of equipment to financial loss and severe damage to the company‘s reputation, or even physical harm to people.
 Strong awareness culture often starts with teaching employees that it’s their responsibility to challenge people who do not belong.